0-jam/markovify_my_tweets/README.md

 1. Time measurement begins when training of the model is started
 1. Keep training for an hour (default)
 1. If it exceeded the time limit, finish training at the current epoch
+    - Example: time limit is 15 minutes
+        - If it elapsed 15 minutes while training epoch 3, abort training when finished training epoch 3
+    - If it learned 50 epochs within the time limit, stop learning regardless of elapsed time
 1. Print results
     - Elapsed time
     - Trained epochs